Earthquake ChristChurch

 Print Friendly, PDF & Email

-The time is now to be prepared and stop making excuses for not taking the steps to be prepared.
-Most of you are trying to be prepared or you wouldn’t be following my blog.
+The time is now to be prepared and stop making excuses for not being prepared.
+Most of you are trying to be ready or you wouldn’t faithfully follow my blog.
 We all know like-minded people stick together because they get it.
-They understand you can’t run to the grocery store to get a flashlight after a small or major disaster because the stores will probably be empty.
+They understand you can’t run to the grocery store to get a flashlight after a minor or major disaster because the stores will probably be empty or closed for repairs.

-Oh, and forget about getting water, it will be the first thing to disappear.
-I can promise you, I will not, and I repeat, I will not be standing in line to get water or food from the city and county buildings after a disaster.
-If my house is still standing I will be sitting on my couch sipping water from my 20-ounce water jug, with the water I have stored.
+Oh, and forget about getting packaged water; it will be one of the first things to disappear.
+I can promise you that I will not, and I repeat, I will not be standing in line to get water or food from the city and county buildings after a disaster.
+If my house still stands, I will sit on my couch sipping water from my 20-ounce water jug with my stored water as one of my resources.

 Earthquakes